NexGen Academy

 • Karyotyping weblab (Univ. of Arizona)

-• Pipe cleaner mitosis lab (this works very well as a visual aid)
+• Pipe cleaner mitosis lab (works very well as a visual aid)

 Picture